RATESResearch/GeoNode/docs/HydroAssetDataModel/2DLevel/index.rst

  * 1D channels between 2D areas
  * Simplified to detailed levee and dam breach

-2D uses complicated terrains of grid cells
+2D uses complicated terrains of grid cells in a mesh
  * RAS Mapper reduces it into a grid with terrain data embedded
  * The grid cells are polygon shaped (3 to 8 sides) prisms with an irregular bottom
  * The volume of the prism is a function of water surface elevation